tansonlee/echo-cache/README.md

 ## Usage

 You will need to run multiple workers, one orchestrator, then your application which uses the cache.
+It is highly recommended to use a provided client since they properly implement the custom network protocol that is used.
+However, if you are using a language without support, read the [Custom Network Protocol](#custom-network-protocol) section before implementing a client yourself.

 1. Build the project.